hasanthamdani/Spring-Social-Media-Blog-API/README.md

 - The project was created leveraging the spring framework, including dependency injection, autowire functionality and/or Spring annotations.

 # Good luck!

+# Spring Social media blog API

+## Project Description

+Full-stack applications are typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.

+This project will be a backend for a hypothetical social media app, where we must manage our users’ accounts as well as any messages that they submit to the application.
+However, the functionality for this project will leverage a popular web application framework for Java known as Spring.
+The Spring framework allows for automatic injection and configuration of many features, including data persitence, endpoints and conventional data manipulation logic (CRUD operations).

+Here goes your awesome project description!

+## Technologies Used

+* Tech 1 - version 1.0
+* Tech 2 - version 2.0
+* Tech 3 - version 3.0

+## Features

+List of features ready and TODOs for future development
+* Awesome feature 1
+* Awesome feature 2
+* Awesome feature 3

+To-do list:
+* Wow improvement to be done 1
+* Wow improvement to be done 2

+## Getting Started

+(include git clone command)
+(include all environment setup steps)

+> Be sure to include BOTH Windows and Unix command
+> Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

+- All the `code` required to get started
+- Images of what it should look like

+## Usage

+> Here, you instruct other people on how to use your project after they’ve installed it.
+This would also be a good place to include screenshots of your project in action.

+In our hypothetical micro-blogging or messaging app, any user should be able to see all of the messages posted to the site, or they can see the messages posted by a particular user.
+In either case, we require a backend which is able to deliver the data needed to display this information as well as process actions like logins, registrations, message creations, message updates, and message deletions.

+## Contributors

+> Here list the people who have contributed to this project. (ignore this section, if its a solo project)

+## License

+This project uses the following license: [<license_name>](<link>).